Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Walton

 A wooden 330 ft pier was built at Walton in 1830, later lengthened to 800 ft.
 A new pier was started in 1895, opening in 1898.
 It eventually stretched 2600 ft, and had a 3ft 6in electric tramway.
 The tramway was replaced by a battery car in 1936.
 The pier and battery car were destroyed by fire in 1942.
 The pier was rebuilt after the war, re-opening in 1948, with a 2ft gauge railway.
-The railway was subsequently removed, and a 'Dotto train' now operates.
+The railway was subsequently removed, and a 'Dotto train' operated.
+It appeared to be out of use on my last visit however.
 A large modern amusement hall has been built at the pier entrance.
 Excursion vessels were able to berth at the pier until 200?.
 For many years there has been an RNLI lifeboat moored near to the end of Walton pier.
 A new berth with wave break was opened at the pier end in 2005.

 Clacton